adarsha30735/NDVI-and-2D-CNN-Plant-Leaf-Classification/README.md

 *   Classify vegetation based on the NDVI values.

 ## NDVI Application Developed in MATLAB
- The NIR_RGB.m script implements a NDVI calculator.
+ The NIR_RGB.m script implements an NDVI calculator.

 Here is the result for the NDVI classification: